-This criterion addresses the need to ensure that the equipment that is necessary to achieve and maintain post-fire hot shutdown is accessible, available, and not damaged or otherwise adversely affected by the fire and its effects (such as heat, smoke, water, combustible products, spurious actuation, etc).
+This criterion addresses the need to ensure that the equipment that is necessary to enable implementation of an operator manual action to achieve and maintain postfire hot shutdown is accessible, available, and not damaged or otherwise adversely affected by the fire and its effects (such as heat, smoke, water, combustible products, spurious actuation).
 Plant SSCs are the means by which hot shutdown conditions are achieved and maintained.
 Systems and components often require active intervention, through either automatic or manual means, to perform their function.
-Hence, equipment that may involve operator manual actions to perform its hot shutdown function needs to be identified and verified to be both accessible and functionally available.
+Hence, equipment that may involve operator manual actions to perform its hot shutdown function needs to be identified and verified to be both accessible and functionally available to the extent required to successfully implement the operator manual actions.

-Information Notice 92-18, "Potential for Loss of Remote Shutdown Capability During a Control Room Fire" [Ref.
+Information Notice (IN) 92-18, "Potential for Loss of Remote Shutdown Capability During a Control Room Fire," dated February 28, 1992 [Ref.
 30], identifies the type of functionality issue that should be considered.
-For example, the bypassing of thermal overload protection devices for motor-operated valves (MOVs) (discussed in Regulatory Guide 1.106, "Thermal Overload Protection for Electric Motors on MOVs" [Ref.
+For example, the bypassing of thermal overload protection devices for motor-operated valves (MOVs) (discussed in Regulatory Guide 1.106, "Thermal Overload Protection for Electric Motors on MOVs," issued March 1977 [Ref.
 31]) could jeopardize completion of the safety function or degrade other safety systems due to sustained abnormal circuit currents that can arise from fire-induced "hot shorts."
 Even if the overload protection devices are not bypassed, hot shorts can cause loss of power to MOVs by tripping the devices.

-If an operator manual action involves the manual manipulation of a powered MOV, such fire-induced damage (e.g., over-torquing a MOV) could render manipulation physically impossible.
-Other equipment could also have fire damage-susceptible parts.
+If an operator manual action involves the manual manipulation of a powered MOV, such fire-induced damage (e.g., overtorquing a MOV) could render manipulation physically impossible.
+Other equipment could also have fire-damage-susceptible parts.
 Therefore, if equipment (including cabling and power and cooling to support the equipment) that could be affected by the fire or its subsequent effects are planned for use via operator manual actions, the plant staff should verify that the functionality of that equipment will not be adversely affected and the function can be successfully accomplished by manual actions.